AdriaticOrg/test/SalesDocuments.md

 -	Choose Posted Sales Shipment
 -	Print Document.

-### Error:
+## Test case acceptance criteria

--	Place of issue is not printed on document.
+-	Place of issue is printed on document.
--	Date of issue is not printed on document.
+-	Date of issue is printed on document.
--	Shipment Date is not printed on document.
+-	Shipment Date is printed on document.
--	VAT registration for customer is not printed on document.
+-	VAT registration for customer is printed on document.
--	VAT specification (also informative VAT) is not printed on document.
+-	VAT specification (also informative VAT) is printed on document.